 Building Your Credit

 It’s OK to take some time to try to improve your credit scores before reapplying for an unsecured personal loan.
 You still have a chance to work toward reducing your other debt.
+There are many types of personal loans available, and a little waiting time to consider what’s right for you isn’t a bad thing.

 Getting approved for an unsecured personal loan after bankruptcy isn’t impossible, but it’s a good idea to compare offers, go in with eyes wide open about interest rates and fees, and gauge whether it’s the right time to borrow.